 - Historically, there were age limitations associated with having standard Invisalign® treatment.
-This difficulty has since been remedied, however, with the introduction of Invisalign Teen®.
+This difficulty has since been remedied with the introduction of Invisalign Teen®.

-It's your dentist's obligation to discuss all of these issues and disadvantages with you.
+It's your dentist's obligation to discuss all disadvantages and potential problems with you.

 Your dentist is supposed to be your advisor.

-Your dentist's role should be one where they simply evaluate your current status and then discuss with you the advantages and disadvantages of all of the various types of orthodontic approaches (traditional braces, lingual braces, Invisalign® and other types of removable orthodontic appliances) that are available to remedy it, whether they can offer this type of treatment or not.
+Your dentist's role should be one where they simply evaluate your current status and then discuss with you the advantages and disadvantages of all of the various types of orthodontic approaches (traditional braces, lingual braces, Invisalign® and other types of removable orthodontic appliances) that are available to remedy it, whether they can personally provide this treatment or not.

 Few general dentists can offer treatment alternatives.

-That means that a general dentist usually can't offer treatment alternatives, without loosing the patient's case (as in, the patient is referred to an orthodontist's office).
-This can affect their financial bottom line and might be motivation for them to treat cases with removable braces rather than a technique that might produce a better outcome.
+That means that a general dentist usually can't offer treatment alternatives, without losing the patient's case (i.e. referral to an orthodontist).
+This can affect their financial bottom line, and might be motivation for them to go ahead and treat cases with removable braces when another technique might be expected to produce a superior outcome.